UchuServer/Uchu/HACKING.md

 * **Uchu.World.Test** - Unit Test for Uchu.World
 * **Uchu.World** - Code for the world server

-If you want to contribute to Uchu most likely Uchu.Wolrd is where you want to make your changes as it contains most of the actual game logic.
+If you want to contribute to Uchu most likely Uchu.World is where you want to make your changes as it contains most of the actual game logic.

 ## Logging
 One of the most important things for debugging is logging stuff into the console.
 For this you can use The `Logger` class from `Uchu.Core`.
 It has four logging functions: Debug, Information, Warning and Error.
 You can also use Log and pass the log level as an argument.